bnoordhuis/node-iconv/README.md

 * Sparse documentation.
 Patches welcome.
 * If the recoded data is > 4K, it will likely throw E2BIG.
 * 'Rolling' encoding not yet supported.
-If the input ends in a partial character sequence, it'll throw EILSEQ.
+If the input ends in a partial character sequence, it'll throw EINVAL.

 These are all on my TODO list.
 Pester me about them if I don't fix 'em quick enough.